Isaac5886/Predicting-Selling-Price-of-Cars-in-the-Indian-Market-/README.md

 - **MAE:** 100074.031143

-  **Note:** Random Forest achieved the best offline performance, while Gradient Boosting was deployed for production.
+  **Note:** Although Random Forest Regressor achieved the best offline performance, Gradient Boosting Regressor was selected for deployment due to its smaller model size and faster inference, making it more suitable for web applications.

 # 🚀 Model Deployment Decision
 Although Random Forest Regressor achieved the best performance, it was not deployed due to large model size (~ 95MB), which exceeds GitHub hosting limits.
 Gradient Boosting Regressor was selected due to its smaller model size and suitability for deployment.